-Cannabis is illegal in Wisconsin except for the limited use of cannabidiol (CBD) oil for medicinal purposes.
-The Nov.
-6, 2018, election proved to be a big moment for cannabis’s popularity in Wisconsin.
+Cannabis is illegal under Wisconsin marijuana laws except for the limited use of cannabidiol (CBD) oil for medicinal purposes.
+The 2018 election proved to be a big moment for cannabis’s popularity in Wisconsin.
 Voters in more than a dozen counties and two cities expressed their support for cannabis in several non-binding advisory questions, including whether it should be legalized for medicinal purposes and whether it should be regulated and taxed like alcohol.

-In Milwaukee and Dane counties, voters favored legalizing, regulating, and taxing cannabis by more than 60 percent.
+In Milwaukee and Dane counties, voters favored legalizing, regulating, and taxing cannabis by more than 60%.

-Meanwhile, voters in other parts of Wisconsin tackled only medical marijuana, all of them leaning in favor of changing the law to allow its medical use.
-In the city of Waukesha, 77 percent of voters supported marijuana for medicinal purposes and its regulation as a prescription drug.
+Voters in other parts of Wisconsin tackled only medical marijuana, all of them leaning in favor of changing the law to allow its medical use.
+In the city of Waukesha, 77% of voters supported marijuana for medicinal purposes and its regulation as a prescription drug.

 The Controlled Substances Board under Wisconsin’s Department of Safety and Professional Services (DSPS) regulates who can dispense CBD oil.

 Where is it safe to purchase and consume?

 For patients, a Controlled Substances Board-approved pharmacy or doctor may recommend CBD oil to treat a medical condition.